-- 1. You left your job with the State of Arizona or an Arizona county, city, or school district for reasons other than retirement. - 2.
+- You left your job with the State of Arizona or an Arizona county, city, or school district for reasons other than retirement. - 2.
 When you left, you took out the contributions you had made to the retirement system while employed. - 3.
 You deducted these contributions on your Arizona income tax returns that you filed for prior years. - 4.
 You did not include these contributions in your federal adjusted gross income this year.

 If you meet all these tests, you must report as income those contributions previously deducted on your prior years' Arizona tax returns.

-For more information, see Arizona Department of Revenue Income Tax Ruling ITR 93-7 at www.azdor.gov.
+For more information, see the department's Income Tax Ruling ITR 93-7.